15 things humans do wrong at dog parks

 In the same way that chatting with other humans should not take priority over supervising dogs, a smartphone should not become a distraction either.
 Sadly, I've seen people enter the dog park and stare at their phones the whole time while their dog is wreaking havoc in the park or, even more sad, the dog just stands there staring at the cellphone-absorbed human, wondering if they're ever going to play.
 Dogs know when you're mentally disengaged and they can often take advantage of that — breaking rules because they know they can.
 Don't make other dog owners have to manage your dog for you because you're texting or tweeting or posting a picture of your cute dog to Instagram.
 Think of it like texting and driving: it can wait.

-Related on MNN: 10 more things humans shouldn't do at the dog park (plus 5 things that will help your outing go more smoothly!)
+Read on for 10 more things humans shouldn't do at the dog park (plus 5 things that will help your outing go more smoothly!)